hlorenzi/customasm/src/usage_help.md

 * `-h, --help`
     Display this information.
 * `-t, --iters=NUM`
-    The max number of resolution iterations to attempt.
+    The maximum number of resolution iterations to attempt.
     (Default: 10)
+* `-dNAME, --define=NAME`
+* `-dNAME=VALUE, --define=NAME=VALUE`
+    Overwrites a constant definition with the given value, or `true` if none is given.
 * `--color=on/off`
     Whether to style the output with colors.
     (Default: on)
 * `--debug-iters`
     Print debug info during resolution iterations.
 * `--debug-no-optimize-static`